luoqinpei/luoqinpei.github.io/_projects/1_project.md

 ### Control Method

 1. The program transmits the note and duration in the software part to the I/O function.
-2. As shown in the above figure, PCA9685 adopt $$I^2C$$ protocol to communicate with Raspberry 4bi.
-The I/O function use the library of PCA9685 to find the address of the connected servo motor.
-By configuring the duty cycle of PWM siganl, we can rotate the servo motor.
-The duration time can be controled by the function ```time.sleep()```.
+2. As shown in the above figure, PCA9685 adopts $$I^2C$$ protocol to communicate with Raspberry 4bi.
+The I/O function uses the library of PCA9685 to find the address of the connected servo motor.
+By configuring the duty cycle of the PWM signal, we can rotate the servo motor.
+The duration time can be controlled by the function ```time.sleep()```.
 3. Multiple triggers are deployed on the motor, which can be used to control the keyboard.

 ### Display
 <p style="text-align:justify; text-justify:inter-ideograph;">
-To ensure pureness and accuracy of the signal, all the audio are recorded by the *Garageband* of *Apple Inc.*.
+To ensure pureness and accuracy of the signal, all the audio is recorded by the *Garageband* of *Apple Inc.*.
 </p>
 <div class="col-sm mt-3 mt-md-0" align=center>
     {% include video.html path="https://www.youtube.com/embed/CYFEj38LTRg" class="img-fluid rounded z-depth-1" %}